harmony-one/h/progress/yuriy-menkov.md

+2025-10-31 Fri: Tested copy-trading bot version connected to the rebalancer contract and staking system.
+Fixed several bugs and started collecting performance statistics.
+Added missing methods for reward withdrawal and contract ownership transfer.
+The latest version of the bot is deployed [here](https://copy-trading-wallet-1.fly.dev/copy-trading-stats).

+2025-10-30 Thu: Integrated rebalance contract with the copy-trading bot — the rebalance is now triggered automatically upon receiving events from the monitored strategy contract.
+Added logic for auto-funding the contract deposit during bot initialization.
+Currently testing the contract in combination with the bot.

+2025-10-29 Wed: [Published](https://github.com/harmony-one/copy-trading-contract) the first draft version of the Rebalancer contract, which includes four main methods — deposit, withdraw, rebalance, and close positions.
+The rebalance function closes all current positions and opens new ones with staking, fully replicating the target strategy in a single transaction.

 2025-10-28 Tue: Conducted a deeper analysis of the target (copied) contract’s events — to fully replicate the strategy, the position creation and staking actions must be executed within the same transaction.
 To achieve this, we decided to develop a Rebalancer contract that manages deposits and positions, combining multiple actions into a single transaction.

 2025-10-27 Mon: Testing and debugging the copy trading bot.
 Started working on implementing a multisig contract to combine position closing and opening operations within a single transaction to copy strategy with the same speed.